eclipse-pass/pass-docker/README.md

 ### Run With Deposit Services and InvenioRDM
 In order to run a local instance **_with_** deposit-service, ftp, InvenioRDM, you can run:

+Refer to [invenio-rdm/README](./invenio-rdm/README.md) to ensure the prerequisites are met before running the commands below.

-First, you need to start the local test InvenioRDM in the `invenio-rdm` directory:
+First, start the local test InvenioRDM by running the following command in the `invenio-rdm` directory:

 ```console
 ./build.sh
 ./start.sh
 ```
-Refer to invenio-rdm/README to ensure the prerequisites are met before running the commands above.

 After the InvenioRDM service is up and running, run the following commands in the `pass-docker` directory: